Price, Income and Cross Elasticities of Demand

 |---|---|---|

-| \[ \text{YED} > 1 \] | Income elastic luxury | Demand increases more than proportionally to income (e.g., holidays, designer goods). |
+| \[ \text{YED} > 1 \] | Normal Luxury Good (Income Elastic) | Demand increases more than proportionally following a rise in income. (e.g., holidays, designer goods). |

-| \[ 0 < \text{YED} < 1 \] | Income inelastic necessity | Demand increases but less than proportionally to income (e.g., food, basic clothing). |
+| \[ 0 < \text{YED} < 1 \] | Normal Necessity (Income Inelastic) | Demand increases but less than proportionally following a rise in income (e.g., food, basic clothing). |

 | \[ \text{YED} < 0 \] | Inferior Good | Demand decreases as income rises (e.g., budget brands, bus travel). |